Do something big

 How does the agency support each match?

 The purpose of the agency in the relationship is to provide support and guidelines to the people involved in each match.
 This is done by the Match Support Specialist over the length of the match.
-The Match Support Specialist and other agency program staff (including Enrollment Specialist, Customer Relations Specialist, etc.) are involved in the match in many ways, including: the recruitment, interview, and overall intake of new volunteers and youth; matching Bigs and Littles; and offering support, guidance, and supervision to the volunteer, youth, and parents.
+The Match Support Specialist and other agency program staff (including Enrollment Specialist, Customer Relations Specialist, etc.) are involved in the match in many ways, including: the recruitment, interview, and overall intake of new volunteers and youth; matching Bigs and Littles; and offering resources, support, guidance, and supervision to the volunteer, youth, and parents.

 Does being in the program cost money?